oopanuga/oopanuga.github.io/_posts/2015-04-14-Opinionated-People.md

 ## And there he goes, yet another opinionated guy...

 Surely you´ve met this kind of guys.
-You were having a few drinks with your mates and a friend of them came.
-You started talking about computers, it was a positive communication and constructive conversation.
+You were having a few drinks with your mates, including your opinionated friend.
+You started talking about computers, it was a positive and chilled out conversation.
 But suddenly that guy spoke.
-He quickly started his discourse about why Dell computers are so awesome, he didn´t leave room to anyone to speak anymore, he was the biggest ever Dell´s computer fan.
+He quickly started his discourse about why Dell computers are so awesome, he didn´t leave any room for others to speak, he was the biggest ever Dell´s computer fan.
-Some of my mates tried to tell him about Lenovo computers but it was an impossible task.
+Some the other guys tried to tell him about Lenovo computers but it was an impossible task.

-I thought: _It´s nice to find somebody that passionate about something but this is too much..._

-### Building opinionated people in IT
+## Building opinionated people in IT

 You can find them everywhere, but we get a lot of this kind of people in our tech industry.
-I´d rather think we build them...
+I´d rather think we build them, that we create that kind of character...

-In my opinion we pretty much build that character.

 Our Tech industry is a tough world to be in.

-There are a thousand things to learn, you could spend a couple of life´s times learning about backend technologies.
+There is a thousand things to learn, you could spend a couple of lives learning about backend technologies.
 You need to know about the user and the product, you need to be looking into new technologies while maintaining that legacy system that nobody understand.
 You start learning Javascript and there are dozens of frameworks to chose: EmberJS, Knockout, Angular, look at that Facebook created a new React framework.
 You need to do TDD while doing BDD and applying DDD at the same time.